-The Nebraska Department of Veterans' Affairs is dedicated to serving our state's military families.
+The Nebraska Department of Veterans' Affairs is dedicated to serving our state's military families and caregivers.
 Below are various state and federal resources available to spouses and dependents of active duty military and veterans.

 Table of Contents

 As the spouse or dependent child of a veteran or service member, you may qualify for certain benefits offered by the VA, such as health care, life insurance, or money to pay for school or training.
 Additionally, if you are the survivor of a veteran or service member, you may qualify for added benefits, including help with burial costs and survivor compensation.

 Blue Water Navy

 The Blue Water Navy Vietnam Veterans Act of 2019 extended the presumption of herbicide exposure to veterans who served in the offshore waters of Vietnam and extended certain benefits for certain dependents, surviving spouses, and children with eligible health conditions.
 See if you or your family members qualify for any of these benefits from the USDVA.

 The VA has different programs for caregivers of veterans that provide resources, education, support services, and in some cases financial assistance.
 Additionally, you can find resources for caregivers and information on how to find your caregiver support coordinator.

 Nebraska's State Veterans' Homes are open not only to Nebraska's veterans, but also spouses, surviving spouses, and Gold Star Parents.
 The homes provide services such as restorative nursing therapy, physical therapy, occupational therapy, and hospice and palliative care.